ydmao/Metis/README.md

 Scalability on Linux
 --------------------
+As our previous work of
-Metis can take advantage of Linux super pages to reduce the contentions on page faults.
-To enable feature, Metis currently relies on the use of flow allocator, which will allocate memory from OS in huge pages.
+[An analysis of Linux scalability to Many Cores](http://pdos.csail.mit.edu/mosbench/) shows, Metis can take advantage of Linux super pages to reduce the contentions on page faults.
+To enable feature, Metis currently relies on the use of flow allocator, which will allocate memory from OS in super pages.

 Note there was a scalability bottleneck in Linux kernel's hugepage allocator.
 We haven't checked yet whether Linux has fixed the scalability